About Peter Flom

 Let's discuss the details of your project to see if my expertise in statistical data analysis can help you build better dissertations, write more compelling grant submissions and test your hypotheses with solid statistical analysis techniques.

 To achieve your goals faster please remember to supply complete contact information including your phone or cell number.
 A quick call can often save a lot of emails back and forth.
-Or call me directly right now at: 917-488-7176 to schedule a no-cost 30 Minute Consultation.
+Or call me directly right now at: 917-488-7176 to schedule a Consultation.
 I'm looking forward to hearing from you soon!

 Peter is a consummate professional who is highly skilled in biostatistics and psychometrics and is a genuine pleasure to work with.
 He recently authored an excellent chapter on developing and validating self report measures which will appear in my new textbook, Principles of Research Methodology.
 A Guide for Clinicians, to be published in June of 2012.
 He also helped me to design a complex study evaluating the associations between psychosocial factors, adherence to discharge instructions and outcomes after cardiac surgery in a predominantly Black inner-city population which received a Dean's Initiative Award at Downstate Medical Center at Brooklyn.
 I endorse him, without reservation, for any position that he is seeking.Dr.
 Phyllis Supino, Professor of Medicine and Public Health; SUNY College of Medicine